bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/README.md

 * [toolbarTitleDisplayMode](https://developer.apple.com/documentation/swiftui/view/toolbartitledisplaymode(_:)?changes=latest_minor) - Can be .automatic, .inline, .inlineLarge, .large.
 Note: This also works on NavigationStacks in place of navigationBarTitleDisplayMode (navigationBarTitleDisplayMode is not deprecated though so you can continue to use it).

 # SwiftUI Animations
-* [WithAnimation Completions](https://developer.apple.com/documentation/SwiftUI/withAnimation(_:completionCriteria:_:completion:)) - Perform action when animation completes.
+* [WithAnimation Completions](https://developer.apple.com/documentation/SwiftUI/withAnimation(_:completionCriteria:_:completion:)) - Perform action when animation completes. 📕
-* [PhaseAnimator](https://developer.apple.com/documentation/swiftui/view/phaseanimator(_:content:animation:)) - Animations per steps (phases) you provide.
+* [PhaseAnimator](https://developer.apple.com/documentation/swiftui/view/phaseanimator(_:content:animation:)) - Animations per steps (phases) you provide. 📕
 * [SF Symbol Animations](https://developer.apple.com/documentation/symbols) - 4 sections for the different types of symbol animations.
 * [CustomAnimation](https://developer.apple.com/documentation/SwiftUI/CustomAnimation) - How an animatable value should change over time.
-* [UnitCurve](https://developer.apple.com/documentation/SwiftUI/UnitCurve) - Another way to define a custom animation curve.
+* [UnitCurve](https://developer.apple.com/documentation/SwiftUI/UnitCurve) - Another way to define a custom animation curve. 📕
-* [spring](https://developer.apple.com/documentation/swiftui/animation/spring(_:blendduration:)) - Another spring animation that accepts the new Spring object (see below).
+* [spring](https://developer.apple.com/documentation/swiftui/animation/spring(_:blendduration:)) - Another spring animation that accepts the new Spring object (see below). 📕
-* [Spring](https://developer.apple.com/documentation/SwiftUI/Spring) - Store your spring animation settings in an object so you can reuse the same spring animation.
+* [Spring](https://developer.apple.com/documentation/SwiftUI/Spring) - Store your spring animation settings in an object so you can reuse the same spring animation. 📕

+(📕 = Added to book)
 ![color logo book](https://github.com/bigmountainstudio/What-is-new-in-SwiftUI-WWDC23/assets/24855856/4509ce75-14ee-43e7-a62d-c46d7200ddda)